RocketChat/docs-old/contributing/documentation/missing-and-outdated-list/README.md

 This style guide needs to be converted to CSS, since the base is almost the same.

-## Internal Hubot

-Instructions on how to use and develop hubot scripts are needed in this article.

 ## Permissions

 Not all permissions are listed on this articles, and some of the permissions listed there don't have a description.